-The HT-100 Drag Washers are the secret component behind the incredibly strong and smooth drag system in many Penn fishing reels.
-In this article, we’ll take a closer look at these HT-100 Drag Washers and explain why they are such a difference-maker when it comes to Penn reels and their competition’s products.
+The HT-100 Drag Washers are the secret component behind many Penn fishing reels’ incredibly strong and smooth drag system.
+In this article, we’ll take a closer look at these HT-100 Drag Washers and explain why they are a difference-maker in Penn reels and their competition’s products.

 Table of Contents